alex-esc/read.digitalrights/README.md

 This book is work in process, to view a rough draft go to the [gitgub repo](https://github.com/alex-esc/digitalrights), click [here](https://github.com/alex-esc/digitalrights/blob/master/Get%20updates%20-%20Mailing%20list%20-%20RSS%20feed.md) to get updates on a new release of this book.

-This work is licensed under creative commons Attribution-ShareAlike 4.0 International, feel free to request changes or modify this project as long as the new work shares the same license.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.